monis256/ottawa-recreation-reservation/README.md

 Instead of running the script on a local machine, we can do that automatically with the Cron and GitHub Actions.

-The idea is to run it periodically (for example every hour during the daytime) to be able to react immediately.
+The idea is to run it periodically (for example every day at 5:59 PM) to be able to make a booking immediately.

 1. Fork this repo
 2. Go to `Settings - Secrets and variables - Actions` and set all needed secrets from the `.env-sample` file